marufdeen/marufdeen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on https://github.com/marufdeen/youdeygo
-- 🌱 I’m currently working on a react
-- 👯 I’m looking to collaborate on nodejs application
+- 👯 I’m ready to collaborate on nodejs applications
-- 🤔 I’m looking for help with react
-- 💬 Ask me about nodejs
 - 📫 How to reach me: marufajagunna@gmail.com
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I like to watch boxing fight 😉